 ECU’s RAP journey began in 2010 through the leadership of the University’s Indigenous Consultative Committee (ICC), resulting in the launch of the inaugural plan (2011-2012) through to the latest, three year plan (2018-2021).

-Building on these successes, achieving ECU’s vision for Reconciliation is being driven by our current three year Stretch RAP 2015-2018.
+Building on these successes, achieving ECU’s vision for Reconciliation is being driven by our current three year Stretch RAP 2018-2021, launched in May 2018.

 The Vice-Chancellor’s Reconciliation Committee monitors the implementation and progress of the ECU Reconciliation Action Plan.
 The Committee meets quarterly and has representation from Aboriginal and/or Torres Strait Islander students and staff and from other students and staff across numerous areas and levels of the University.

 By raising awareness of Aboriginal and Torres Strait Islander cultures, knowledges and issues and by advocating for improved outcomes and reconciliation, ECU seeks to ensure that its students, staff and graduates make positive contributions to the sustainability and well-being of Aboriginal and Torres Strait Islander peoples and communities.